India-China standoff: Positives emerge, but we are still several weeks away from a resolution

 India is confident that it would take some more weeks for a resolution at Point 14, Patrolling Point 15 and Patrolling Point 17.
 However for the stand off to end at the Pangong Tso will take longer to resolve.

-Meanwhile the third round of talks between the military officials of India and China made headway.
+Meanwhile, the third round of talks between the military officials of India and China made headway.
 The deadlock was broken after the violent clashes on Monday left 20 Indian soldiers dead.

 India-China hold Major General level talks for over 6 hours